 It’s true.
 Volunteering as little as one hour a month – or more if you are able – can help strengthen our community and make a difference in someone’s life in ways you can’t imagine.
 Our strength lies in our collective action.

-The Cupboard – JFS Kosher Food Pantry – Volunteers are needed to help with sorting and bagging food, delivering food to those in our community who cannot come to The Cupboard, helping clients as they shop, developing social media campaigns, and providing administrative support, such as ordering supplies, contacting food donors, scheduling volunteers and drivers, and other activities as needed.
+- The Dorit & Ben J. Genet Cupboard – Volunteers are needed to help with sorting and bagging food, delivering food to those in our community who cannot come to The Dorit & Ben J. Genet Cupboard, helping clients as they shop, developing social media campaigns, and providing administrative support, such as ordering supplies, contacting food donors, scheduling volunteers and drivers, and other activities as needed.